Two and a Half Men: Sheen's dismissal and replacement

 Cast members Marin Hinkle and Holland Taylor expressed sadness at Sheen's departure and personal problems.
 Jon Cryer did not publicly comment on the matter.
 In response, Sheen called him "a turncoat, a traitor, [and] a troll" in an E!
 Online interview, although he later issued a "half-apology" to Cryer for the remarks.
 Sheen sued Lorre and Warner Bros.
 Television for $100 million, saying that he had filed the lawsuit on behalf of himself and Two and a Half Mens cast and crew; however, only Sheen was named as a plaintiff in court documents.

 In April 2011, Sheen mentioned during a radio interview during his tour's stop in Boston that CBS and he were discussing a possible return to the show.
 Lorre announced the same month that he had developed an idea for a revival of Two and a Half Men, excluding Sheen, with Cryer in a key role alongside a new character.
 Hugh Grant was approached to replace Sheen but he declined.
 On May 13, CBS announced Ashton Kutcher would join the cast.
 Kutcher stated, "I can't replace Charlie Sheen, but I'm going to work my ass off to entertain the hell out of people!"

-On August 2, 2011, it was reported that the season nine premiere would begin with Sheen's character killed off and his ex-girlfriends attending his funeral.
+On August 2, 2011, the season-nine premiere was reported as beginning with Sheen's character killed off and his ex-girlfriends attending his funeral.
 Afterward, Charlie's Malibu home would be put up for sale; interested buyers would include celebrities from Lorre's other sitcoms and John Stamos, as well as Kutcher's character, Walden Schmidt, "an Internet billionaire with a broken heart."
 Reviewers compared the situation to what happened in 1987 to Valerie Harper, who was fired from the sitcom Valerie (later titled Valerie's Family: The Hogans and then The Hogan Family).
-Her character was killed off-screen and she was replaced the following season.
+Her character was killed off-screen, and she was replaced the following season.